 Conclusion

-There are multiple reasons which can lead to Seagate external hard drive not showing up on Mac.
-However, there are ample ways to fix the connection failure problem.
-If your Seagate external hard drive is not showing up on Mac, you can follow any of the methods listed in the article.
-If you lose the data in the connection process, you can use the EaseUS Data Recovery Wizard and get back your important data.
+There are multiple reasons that can lead to the Seagate external hard drive not showing up on a Mac.
+However, there are many ways to fix the connection failure.
+If your Seagate external hard drive is not showing up on your Mac, you can follow any of the quick hardware tests or advanced Terminal and Disk Utility methods listed in this troubleshooting article.
+If you lose file path integrity or encounter directory corruption during the connection correction process, you can immediately use the EaseUS Data Recovery Wizard for Mac to safely pull back your important data assets.

 Was This Page Helpful?